DCULibrary/open-refine-workshop/_workshop/index.md

 | London,]         | London       |
 | london           | London       |

-Or you might have lots of information bundled together like in an address field that you might want in a more granular layout.
-So you may want to get from data like this:
+Or you might have lots of information bundled together that you might want in a more granular layout.

+For example, you may want to get from address data like this:

 | Address in single field	|
 | :---------------------- |